mohamedakelportfolio/Programming-For-AI-and-Data-Science-With-Python-3ql-AI-School/Programming for AI and Data Science With Python/Part-1/exercises/1-Data-Types-and-Operators/exercises.md

 Each step involves operating on the result from the previous step and assigning the new result back to the variable.
 Print the final answer.
 What number do you get?

-13. creates a variable named x and stores 5 in it
+13. creates a variable named `x` and stores `5` in it

-14. computes the value of one plus x squared and stores it in a new variable named y.
+14. computes the value of one plus `x` squared and stores it in a new variable named `y`.

 15. Given that `y = ax 3 + 7`